 The class teacher spoke about how the agile learning space in the Primary School also fostered creativity and flexibility.
 Each piece of furniture had a home space, where it should be returned to at the end of the class, but during the lesson pupils could configure the space in any way that they saw fit.
+Experimenting with different ways of moulding flexible physical spaces to enrich different types of learning common to classrooms during any time of day was fundamental.
 The layout involved a tier system, with bean bags and lower seating towards the front of the class.
-As the teacher explained, this allowed pupils to create their own mini-spaces within the class, and choose where to locate themselves in order to get support from the teacher or peers, or to share learning, or to work more independently.
+As the teacher explained, this allowed pupils to create their own minispaces within the class, and choose where to locate themselves in order to get support from the teacher or peers, or to share learning, or to work more independently.
 The flexible learning space mimicked how children would learn at home, or in more informal settings, promoting independent learning and creative thinking: